What is the PEAK 2 PEAK Gondola?

 Wait times for the PEAK 2 PEAK Gondola vary and lines are usually longer on weekends and during holiday periods.
 Please allow yourself extra time to board the gondola.

 Can I take my dog on the mountain?

 Dogs are not permitted on Gondolas or any Whistler Blackcomb property, unless they are certified aid dogs or CARDA (Canadian Avalanche Rescue Dogs).
 There are however plenty of dog-friendly accommodations and activities in Whistler.
 See our pet-friendly Whistler guide for further information.

 I have my tickets!
 What should I take with me?

 As you are going from Whistler Village in the valley to the PEAK 2 PEAK Gondola in the alpine, weather conditions and temperatures can change.
-As a rule of thumb it is usually 5 - 10 degrees (celcius) cooler on the mountain than in the village.
+As a rule of thumb it is usually 5 to 10 degrees (Celcius) cooler on the mountain than in the village.
 Dress comfortably for the mountains - layers are recommended so you can adjust accordingly.
-If you plan to hike other gear is recommended such as comfortable sturdy shoes and water.
-Please note that in winter time to access the PEAK 2 PEAK Gondola you will need to walk through the snow - dress warmly and wear waterproof boots for comfort.
+If you plan to hike, other gear is recommended such as comfortable, sturdy shoes and water.
+Please note that to access the PEAK 2 PEAK Gondola in winter time, you will need to walk through the snow - dress warmly and wear waterproof boots for comfort.
 There are restaurants, shops and washroom facilities on both mountains.